peterahrens/PigeonArtifactPLDI2022/README.txt

 4. Run the `analysis.sh` script to interpret the results and compare to Figures 6 and 7 in the paper.

-5. Our paper contains experiments with 6 test kernels, named spmv, spmv2, spgemm, spgemm2, spgemmh, and spmttkrp.
+5. Evaluate our claims.
+Our paper contains experiments with 6 test kernels, named spmv, spmv2, spgemm, spgemm2, spgemmh, and spmttkrp.
 They are described in Figure 6.
 Spmv is a trivial case, and the results for spgemm2, spgemmh, and spmttkrp each take a very long time to collect (several hours).
 Therefore, we only expect the artifact evaluation to consider the results for the two kernels spmv2 and spgemm.
 The other kernels are optional.
 These two kernels are fairly representative of the full space of scheduling decisions.
 Spmv2 requires an intermediate tensor to minimize loop depth, and spgemm requires a specific loop ordering for appropriate iteration space filtering.